-The Office of Research Development is here to help you find external sources of funding for your research.
-Find information about a range of opportunities below.
-In addition, our staff members can provide personal consultations to identify opportunities and develop proposals.
-Questions?
-Call 532-6195 or email firstname.lastname@example.org.
+The Office of Research Development helps faculty find external sources of funding for research.
+ORD staff members can provide personal consultations to identify opportunities and develop proposals.
+Call 785-532-6195 or email firstname.lastname@example.org with any questions.

 Internal guidelines addressing funding programs that have a limit on the number of applications an institution may submit.

 Faculty Development Awards provide support to travel to international meetings, primarily at international locations, to participate in foreign exchanges — such as NEH fellowships — and to meet with program officers of potential external sponsors.
 The University Small Research Grants program is a seed grant program to support early research, scholarly activity and other creative efforts.